ayanna92/ayannacolden-programmeerproject/PROCESS.md

 * Stuck on trying to get only followed users displayed in tableview, trying different things

 ## Day 7 (Sun):
+* Took a break from apps for the day

 # Week 2
+## Day 8 (Mon):
+* Fixed following user display problem, thanks to groupmate suggesting dispatch main async!
+SO HAPPY